Lille tries to hold off PSG in tight French title race - News Break

 Lille tries to hold off PSG in tight French title race

-MONACO — Lille has no intention of looking back on Angers with any regret this Sunday as an enthralling French league campaign reaches the final round.
+MONACO (AP) -- Lille has no intention of looking back on Angers with any regret this Sunday as an enthralling French league campaign reaches the final round.
 Lille has a slender one-point lead over defending champion Paris Saint-Germain, which narrowed the gap last weekend to keep the pressure on.
 Third-place Monaco is an outside contender as it trails Lille by three points.
-It needs both its rivals to lose and win by a large enough margin to overtake Lille on goal difference.www.sandiegouniontribune.com
+It needs both its rivals to lose and win by a large enough margin to overtake Lille on goal difference.www.semoball.com